 Lifetime Payment Accounts (LPAs), for example, are systematic withdrawal programs that provide periodic distributions from mutual fund accounts over the investor's life.
 For many people entering retirement, this will be the simple, flexible and affordable path that is best suited to their needs and those of their families.
+Significantly, LPAs allow retired investors to keep their money at work in the market and to benefit from gains, particularly in equities, to help offset inflationary risks.
 Any new distribution assistance incentives should recognize and encourage this option, too - otherwise, many of the retirement savers in need of this help may find themselves left out.

-Again, tax incentives for promoting lifetime distributions should be afforded to the range of financial services and products that meet the policy goals of lifetime security and the broad range of retirement savers who need and value those varied options.
+ax incentives for promoting lifetime distributions should be afforded to the range of financial services and products that meet the policy goals of lifetime security and the broad range of retirement savers who need and value those varied options.
 LPA savers in mutual funds are generally protected against inflation risk because market returns will typically adjust when expectations of inflation increase.
 With the average life expectancy of 65-year-old individuals extending into their 80s, a reasonable amount of market risk - as part of a diversified investment portfolio with the potential for greater returns - is appropriate for most individuals to address inflation risk and the resulting decline in purchasing power.